BenKang34/LACountyHomelessness/README.md

 File Name      | Description
 ----------------------------| -----------------------------------
 Final Presentation for LA City Homeless Project(Group9).pdf|The file that describes the dashboard, summary of functions and insights we drew. grp9App.R|The main shiny app script.
-It loads, merges, transforms data, creates new measures and calls shiny dashboard.\nRun grp9App.R to execute the dashboard. dashboard/server.R|The server file for dashboard dashboard/ui.R|The ui file for dashboard dashboard/www|The folder containing LA city images for dashboard
+It loads, merges, transforms data, creates new measures and calls shiny dashboard.
+Run grp9App.R to execute the dashboard. dashboard/server.R|The server file for dashboard dashboard/ui.R|The ui file for dashboard dashboard/www|The folder containing LA city images for dashboard